MikeHopley/ftl-ships-strategy/index.md

 ## Stealth B

 Plan your jumps carefully, to avoid being forced into asteroid fields.
 Suns and pulsars are also bad, since they have a higher chance of enemies with drones (and pulsars can reset your Glaive).
 Look for flexible routes, so you can skip these hazards without losing beacons.
-Try to avoid nebulas too, as they often contain auto-assaults (with drones); plasma storms are especially risky, since you can only power the Glaive and a level-1 cloak (with no engines).
+Try to avoid nebulas too, as they often contain Auto-assaults (with drones).
+Plasma storms are especially risky: you can only power the Glaive and a level-1 cloak, with no engines.

 The ideal upgrade path is: